 From version 2.4 it is no longer possible to specify a timeout when registering a sync replica.
 To mimic this behavior in higher releases, please use ASYNC replication instead.

 Data replication implementation basics

 In Memgraph, all instances are MAIN upon starting.
 When creating a replication cluster, one instance has to be chosen as the MAIN instance.
 The rest of the instances have to be demoted to REPLICA roles and have a port defined using a Cypher query.
 REPLICA instances no longer accept write queries.
-In order to start the replication, each REPLICA instance needs to be registered from the MAIN instance by setting a replication mode (SYNC, SYNC WITH TIMEOUT, and ASYNC) and specifying the REPLICA instance's socket address.
+In order to start the replication, each REPLICA instance needs to be registered from the MAIN instance by setting a replication mode (SYNC or ASYNC) and specifying the REPLICA instance's socket address.

 The replication mode defines the terms by which the MAIN instance can commit the changes to the database, thus modifying the system to prioritize either consistency or availability:

 SYNC - After committing a transaction, the MAIN instance will communicate the changes to all REPLICA instances running in SYNC mode and wait until it receives a response or that a timeout is reached.